Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 Is There A Mobile App?

 Yes.
-Lecturio takes great pride in offering a mobile app with excellent functionality, and this is one of their main selling points.
+Lecturio has a mobile app with pretty good functionality, and this is one of their main selling points.
 This is important, because for some aspiring doctors, having access to a solid mobile app is a must when seeking out the best USMLE prep course.

 The Lecturio mobile app is a key component of their learning platform, allowing students to study on-go and offline.
 The app gives users access to their video lessons, practice problems, text explanations, “Bookmatcher” feature, and more.
 Essentially, they pack just about the entire course into this little app, which is quite impressive.